-Changes in dissolved iron speciation in the surface water and at depth are presented in figure 2-52.
-Significant decreases were observed in ferrous iron (Fe II) at depth.
-Increases were also noted in ferric iron (Fe III) at the same depths.
+Changes in dissolved-iron speciation in the surface water and at depth are presented in figure 2-52.
+Significant decreases were observed in ferrous iron (Fe II) between 2006-2008 at depth.
+These observations do not coincide with increases observed for ferric iron, concentrations of Fe III have remained stable.
 These observations are consistent with changes observed by increases in the oxidation-reduction potential (figure 2-48) at depth over the same time period.
-The oxidation of the deep Berkeley Pit water column is a function of the disappearance of the chemocline.
-As of November 2009, concentrations of Fe II < Fe III, reversing a trend (FeII > FeIII) observed since fall 2003.
+As of November 2009, concentrations of Fe II < Fe III, reversing a trend (Fe II > Fe III) observed since fall 2003.